nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 The `action` property can have one of the following values: `add`, `delete` or `update`.

 #### users
-When a comment is added to a reference alle the users `involve` in the reference will be informed.
+When a comment is `added`, clients subscribed to receive updates on its `user` will be notified.

 An involved user is a user that has previously added a comment to the reference.

-A notify is sent to the user also if it's `mention` in the comment.
+Notification is sent to the user also if it's been mentioned in the comment.

-Within the event an URL containing a deeplink to the comment is sent.
+In the notification object there will also be a URL to deep link to the comment.

 ```
 client = new Nes.Client('ws://127.0.0.1:8281')